naftalyava/ToyCompiler/README.md

 # ToyCompiler

 What was done so far:

-The following files were mostly implemented Function.h Symbol.h SymbolTable.h.
+The following files were mostly implemented: Function.h Symbol.h SymbolTable.h.
 Bare skeleton was written for Buffer.h